micage/svgjstest/Readme.md

 Let's stop the waste now!

 Back to our components.
 Most of this writing deals with DOM-Components.
-Reason is components are just modules, ES6-classes.
+Reason is components are just modules.
 You export what you like to be public, the rest is private.
-Very Good.
-What makes writing DOM-Components hard is the fact that the interfaces are fixed, you cannot derive a CustomHTMLElement (unless you are using ES6) and customization of built-in elements is clumsy to say the least.
+Very good.
+What makes writing DOM-Components hard is the fact that the interfaces are fixed, you cannot derive a CustomHTMLElement (unless you are using ES6 and Chrome).
+The browser will not accept it.

+Also the regular way to customize built-in elements is clumsy to say the least.
+So why would you do it?
+1. connect HTMLElements with a controller class instance (that connects to a model class instance)
+2. define custom interfaces (all you need interfaces)

 Hard and clumsy but it can be done.
 Like this:

 ...